 You simply must visit this cake wonderland and try out their new and particularly decadent miniature treat.
-The team at Glaceurs have concocted a cupcake just for the season: a small vanilla cake topped with maple buttercream icing, and all topped with a mini chocolate dipped cone filled with maple taffy.
+The team at Glaceurs have concocted a cupcake just for the season: a moist vanilla cake with a creamy maple syrup glaze and a decadent maple swirl.
 Nothing less than the finest!

-Now we make a small detour to see the passionate folks at L’Amour du pain to pick up one of their sweet season specialties: thick tartes, pecan bread, flaky maple syrup and blueberry braids, or some of their iced croissants.
+Now we make a small detour to see the passionate folks at L’Amour du pain to pick up one of their sweet season specialties: a pecan and maple tartlet, maple eclairs, and maple cannelés.

 In the charming locations of Petit Dep, you can find so many gift ideas for your friends and family… and even yourself!
 You have so many choices: nut butters with a touch of maple syrup, an original pine maple flavoured dark chocolate bar, chocolate-themed postcards, or the La Bûcheronne box, which includes beer, chocolate, syrup, mustard, honey, and more…

 We all know these little airy desserts that come in several exquisite flavours.
-If you’re a fan of sugar shacks, you can order a box of Mr. Puffs’ traditional Greek donuts, as well as a milkshake – both in maple crème flavour.
+If you’re a fan of sugar shacks, you can order a box of Mr. Puffs’ traditional Greek donuts in maple crème flavour.

 Our list would not be complete without this restaurant dedicated to this liquid amber gold!
 At Délices érable & cie, you will find dozens of variations on this flavour that is dear to our hearts: butters, candies, caramels, cookies, popcorn, mustards, spices, syrups, teas, vinaigrettes, and so many gift sets.

 Café Van Houtte is celebrating the grand arrival of the good weather!
-Our heart wavers between three different chai teas, their cold-brew coffee, the vegan Ruby latte, the matcha, and their classic latte, all of which are elevated by maple!
-And if you want a snack, they have cranberry maple pecan bread in either sandwich form or toasted, as well as a rustic pecan tarte.
+Our heart wavers between =different chai teas, their cold-brew coffee, the vegan Ruby latte, the matcha, and their classic latte, all of which are elevated by maple!
+And if you want a snack, they have a maple Croque-Monsieur as well as a rustic pecan tarte.

 At this charming place, they serve an unforgettable maple and toasted hazelnut flavoured café au lait, prepared with a syrup made in-house.
 Paquebot Café definitely knows how to get our attention!

-You should stop by Café Dépôt this spring for a cold brew, some matcha, a latte, or one of their maple syrup scones.
+You should stop by Café Dépôt this spring for a cold brew, some matcha, a latte, or one of their maple syrup treats.
 Something sweet to get you recharged for the day!